 Sometimes grinding concrete may be a good solution to the problems you’re having with your concrete.

-Also, if you know that you’re planning on replacing your concrete in the near future and the risks involved mentioned above aren’t a concern for you, concrete grinding could be a quick and cheap solution to hold you over in the meantime.
+Also, if you know that you’re planning on replacing your concrete soon and the risks mentioned above aren’t a concern for you, concrete grinding could be a quick and cheap solution to hold you over in the meantime.

-While concrete grinding does have its place as a repair method when other options are exhausted, concrete leveling is usually a superior way to get your concrete back to where it’s supposed to be.
+While concrete grinding does have its place as a repair method when other options are exhausted, concrete leveling is usually a superior way to get your concrete back to where it’s supposed to be because it:

 Concrete leveling is also more aesthetically pleasing than having patches of ground concrete all around your property, and it can be done in less than a day.